maxbogue/debatewithdata/docs/api_data.md

+# API Data

 This document describes the fields present in the API data format for items.
 Fields with a `?` after their name are optional.
 If a condition appears in parenthesis after the type, it is present iff that condition is met. `??` means they are still optional even if the condition is met.

-# Data Bundle
+## Data Bundle

-All API methods return a data bundle of this form.
+All API methods return a data object of this form.
 All fields are optional and only set based on the specific request.

     // Main three are stores in the Vuex store client-side.